-The different Intelligences develop strongly when children find themselves surrounded by a positive and caring group.
-The whole school community can take this role and provide solid role models in various situations!
+School is a community that together with the family provides the ‘village’ in which children develop.
+Children do well when they find themselves surrounded by a positive and caring group.
+The school community as a whole can provide this and function as a myriad of constructive role models in various situations!

-A child learns and develops within every encounter.
-The world is complex and for children to become ‘wise’ within it, they need various experiences upon which they learn to base their own decisions and actions.
-Since we do not live in extended family set-ups anymore, the school community can serve as one of those extensions!
+A child learns and develops with every encounter.
+The world is complex and for children to become ‘wise’ within it, they require various experiences upon which they learn to base their own decisions and actions.
+Since we in general do not live in extended family set-ups any longer, the school community can serve as one of those extensions!

 Some example of the different topics: